Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 Outcome and Deliverables

-After the cleanup and catch-up work was completed, the client received updated QuickBooks Online records through May 2026, reconciled bank and credit card accounts, reporting by property for all 19 rentals, and financial reports for review with their tax professional.
+After the cleanup and catch-up work was completed, the client received updated QuickBooks records through May 2026, reconciled bank and credit card accounts, reporting by property for all 19 rentals, and financial reports for review with their tax professional.

 With the cleanup, catch-up work, and property reporting structure in place, the client received the following financial reports.